 If I accomplish my goal, I will feel:

-Now that we’ve put in a great deal of effort defining our route to meeting our goal, let's take a moment to reflect on how exactly we will feel once we attain it.
+Now that we’ve put in a great deal of effort into defining our route toward meeting our goal, let's take a moment to reflect on exactly how we will feel once we attain it.
 Identifying these positive future feelings, and keeping them in the forefront of our thoughts about our goal, will be helpful in maintaining focus and encouraging us to continue to take positive actions.

 When I get discouraged, I will remind myself of the following affirmations: